-L3.1 For each monitoring/discharge point or utilisation area specified in the table\s below (by a point number),

-- L3.2 Where a pH quality limit is specified in the table, the specified percentage of samples must be within the specified ranges. - L3.3 To avoid any doubt, this condition does not authorise the pollution of waters by any pollutant other than those specified in the table\s. - L3.4 Air Concentration Limits
+- L3.1 For each monitoring\discharge point or utilisation area specified in the table\s below (by a point number), the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table. - L3.2 Where a pH quality limit is specified in the table, the specified percentage of samples must be within the specified ranges. - L3.3 To avoid any doubt, this condition does not authorise the pollution of waters by any pollutant other than those specified in the table\s. - L3.4 Air Concentration Limits